No Reception Club Hideaway Carry-On Duffel Bag Review: Is it Good?

 We were fortunate to first try out their exciting creation of the world’s best travel diaper bag (is it?), detailed at my No Reception Club travel diaper bag review.
 It worked out amazing when we traveled to Mexico with our 20-month-old toddler!

-We then got our hands on the matching Sidekick diaper bag belt bag, and that was a cool comparison against the one we had been using, from Kibou.
-We’ve also tried the No Reception Club Dopp Kit, which has been handy (and needed) for our toddler’s toiletries, and matches all our other NRC gear.
+We then got our hands on the matching Sidekick diaper bag belt bag, I was thrilled.
+I recommend the Sidekick as one of my toddler travel diaper bag must-haves!.
+(We’ve also tried the No Reception Club Dopp Kit, which has been handy (and needed) for our toddler’s toiletries, and matches all our other NRC gear.)

 Overall, the company only makes a few products, and that is because they make them well.
 All of No Reception Club’s products have been developed by industry experts (I watched their development video about this), tested with real kid stuff and used by parents all over the world now.